Young couple smiles together as they look at a computer screen in their kitchen

 What Credit Score Do You Start With?

-Last Updated: November 8, 2022
+Last Updated: November 16, 2023

 3 min read

-1. Most credit scores range from 300 to 850
+1. Most credit scores range from 300 to 850.

-If you want to understand your credit score and set goals for your credit score, it’s important to learn about what a credit score is.
+If you want to understand your credit score and set goals for your credit score, it’s important to learn more about what a credit score is.

 What is a credit score and where do they start?

-A credit score helps lenders evaluate your experience with credit and influences the credit that’s available to you, including loan and credit card approvals, interest rates, credit limits and more.
+A credit score helps lenders evaluate your experience with credit and influences the credit that’s available to you, including loan and credit card approvals, interest rates, credit limits, and more.

 A credit score is a three-digit number that represents your credit risk based on your credit data.
-For example, FICO® Credit Scores range from 300-850—but you don’t necessarily start at 300, and your credit score doesn’t always rise just because you have credit longer.
+For example, most FICO® Credit Scores range from 300-850—but you don’t necessarily start at 300, and your credit score doesn’t necessarily rise just because you’ve had credit longer.
+Credit scores are based on your credit history.
+Before your personal credit history (such as the number of accounts you have open, whether you’ve ever made a late payment, etc.) appears in a credit bureau’s file, your credit score simply doesn’t exist yet.
+A person who doesn’t yet have a credit history or score is referred to as “credit invisible.”

 How do credit scores work?